Towards Explaining Distribution Shifts: Abstract

 \section{Abstract}

 A distribution shift can have fundamental consequences such as signaling a change in the operating environment or significantly reducing the accuracy of downstream models.
 Thus, understanding distribution shifts is critical for examining and hopefully mitigating the effect of such a shift.
-Most prior work has focused on merely detecting if a shift has occurred and assumes any detected shift can be understood and handled appropriately by a human operator.
+Most prior work focuses on merely detecting if a shift has occurred and assumes any detected shift can be understood and handled appropriately by a human operator.
 We hope to aid in these manual mitigation tasks by explaining the distribution shift using interpretable transportation maps from the original distribution to the shifted one.
-We derive our interpretable mappings from a relaxation of the optimal transport problem, where the candidate mappings are restricted to a set of interpretable mappings.
-We then use quintessential examples of distribution shift in simulated and real-world cases to showcase how our explanatory mappings provide a better balance between detail and interpretability than the de facto standard mean shift explanation by both visual inspection and our PercentExplained metric.
+We derive our interpretable mappings from a relaxation of optimal transport, where the candidate mappings are restricted to a set of interpretable mappings.
+We then inspect multiple quintessential use-cases of distribution shift in real-world tabular, text, and image datasets to showcase how our explanatory mappings provide a better balance between detail and interpretability than baseline explanations by both visual inspection and our PercentExplained metric.